 - They are absorbed with water from the intestinal tract.
 They must be consumed on a daily basis.

-VITAMIN A (two types – SuperNatural Skincare uses plant base vitamin A)
+Two types – SuperNatural Skincare uses plant based vitamin A

 - Retinol – only found in animal sources. (liver, egg yolks, fat, oils and milk fat)